franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_structure.md

 The core element of the application includes:

-- A state machine
+- A state machine.
-- Custom business logic
+- Custom business logic.

 ---